 For the first time since March, I was able to start thinking about fiction again, and start taking photos again, and in the last two weeks or so I’ve even been able to concentrate for more than ten minutes at a time.
 This was the month that I started to feel like an actual, functional, creative, human being again.

 Every month, I share the articles and sites that I found most interesting.
-Here’s what caught my attention in November: writing the other, art & politics, creative success, and more.
+Here’s what caught my attention in November.

 Every month, I share the articles and sites that I found most interesting.
-Here’s what caught my attention in August: on research, learning to love rejection, Art Spiegelman on golden age superheroes, and more.
+Here’s what caught my attention in August.

 Every month, I share the articles and sites that I found most interesting.
 Here’s what caught my attention in February.

 I generally plan to post these creative roundups on the last Monday of each month.

 You might’ve noticed that this isn’t the last Monday of the month.
 Or that I didn’t actually do a post like this at the end of December.

 I’ll be honest: I was busy in December, and blogging wasn’t my highest priority in January.
 The political situation in the States is still taking up most of my attention, and everything that’s left has been devoted to finishing the novel draft that I started in November and starting the two photo projects I’ve decided to tackle this year.